 Kelly has got into a pattern of often sleeping with different guys, mainly because she feels lonely and unhappy about things in her life and she feels the need to get close to someone.
 She worries about getting pregnant so she has used emergency contraception quite a few times.
 Sometimes Kelly wonders how it might be affecting her body long term.

 Krista took emergency contraception after sleeping with her boyfriend but she is pregnant anyway.
 Now she is scared the drugs she took have damaged her baby.
 Krista doesn’t want to have an abortion but she feels pressured into it.

 Tori has had an ectopic pregnancy – a pregnancy that has developed in the fallopian tube – because of using emergency contraception.
 The loss of her fallopian tube means her chances of ever having a baby are now much less.

 Click for more information about emergency contraception

 It’s a drug similar to, but much stronger than, the contraceptive pill.
 It is designed to prevent or interrupt a pregnancy if taken within 72 hours (3 days) of unprotected sexual intercourse, preferably within 24 hours following unprotected sex.
-It is now available without prescription from chemists.
+It is available from a chemist without a doctor’s prescription .